Michael-77cm/Weather-To-Do_List/README.md

 :point_right: Link to Kanban board of ` User Stories` : :point_right: https://github.com/users/Michael-77cm/projects/5 :point_left:

-# Additional Features / Future enhancements:
+### Additional Features / Future enhancements:
-Website Notifications:
+Notifications:
-Once a task is successful created, this notification pops up at this top of the screen:
+Within the website notifications are included to give feedback and enhance the user experience.
+With a pop up at the top of the screen a user is notified once:
+A task is Created
 <img width="2886" height="153" alt="image" src="https://github.com/user-attachments/assets/a085a778-4260-4ef5-bb49-6aae96917d1b" />
-Once a task is successfully edited, this notification pops up at the top of the screen:
+A task is Edited
 <img width="2838" height="141" alt="image" src="https://github.com/user-attachments/assets/be4eb028-4a17-4c2d-a90e-0666a2756e19" />
-Once you try to delete a task, this notification pops up at the top of the screen:
+An attempt to delete a task is made

 <img width="300" height="155" alt="image" src="https://github.com/user-attachments/assets/5433df75-6972-4849-a7f4-580147a1dacf" />

-Once a task is completely deleted, this notification pops up at the top of the screen:
+A task is Deleted
 <img width="2832" height="141" alt="image" src="https://github.com/user-attachments/assets/70667d53-d0f5-4f5f-83d0-6ed344c3d679" />
 Additional Features:
 - Three vibes on the weather app to select from, these would be: realistic, playful or dramatic.
 - A tab that shows you what today
 - A tab that shows you the time with the seconds counting down
+- As a requirement without filling the Title field a user is unable create a task.